groue/GRValidation/README.md

 // Positive integer
 let v = ValidationRange(minimum: 0)
 try v.validate(1)          // OK
-try v.validate(nil)        // ValidationError "nil should be greater than or equal to 0." try v.validate(-1)         // ValidationError "-1 should be greater than or equal to 0."
+try v.validate(nil)        // ValidationError: nil should be greater than or equal to 0. try v.validate(-1)         // ValidationError: -1 should be greater than or equal to 0.

 // String that contains "foo" and "bar" let v = ValidationRegularExpression(pattern: "foo") && ValidationRegularExpression(pattern: "bar")
 try v.validate("foobar")   // OK
-try v.validate(nil)        // ValidationError "nil is invalid." try v.validate("baz")      // ValidationError "`baz` is invalid."
+try v.validate(nil)        // ValidationError: nil is invalid. try v.validate("baz")      // ValidationError: "baz"" is invalid.

 // String that is nil, or not empty: let v = ValidationNil() || ValidationStringNotEmpty() try v.validate(nil)        // OK try v.validate("Foo")      // OK
-try v.validate("")         // ValidationError
+try v.validate("")         // ValidationError: "" should not be empty
 ```